valentynkt/BackendGarden/content/notes/Dependency Inversion Principle.md

 The principle distinguishes between two types of classes:

 - **High-Level Modules**: Contain complex business logic that directs low-level classes to do something.
-- **Low-Level Modules**: Implement basic operations such as working with a disk, transferring data over a network, connecting to a database, etc.
+- **Low-Level Modules**: Implement basic operations such as working with a disk, transferring data over a network, connecting to a [[database]], etc.

 To ensure compliance with DIP follow this rules:
 1. High-level modules should not depend on low-level modules.
 Both should depend on abstractions.